digitalinteraction/poster-vote-backend/README.md

 # Run unit tests
 #  -> It looks for files that end with '.spec.ts', e.g. MyApp.spec.ts
 npm test -s

+# Generate the table of contents for this readme
+npx gen-md-toc -i
 ```

 ### Code Structure